Top of the page

 Taking too much of an opioid can cause:

 Many people with this disorder feel embarrassed or ashamed.
 Their families may feel that way too.
 Don't let these feelings stand in the way of getting treatment.
 Remember that the disorder can happen to anyone who uses opioids, no matter what the reason.

 You may have opioid use disorder if two or more of the following are true.
 The more signs of this disorder you have, the more severe it may be.

 Treatment usually includes medicines, group therapy, one or more types of counselling, and drug education.

 Sometimes medicines are used to help you quit.
 They may help to control cravings, ease withdrawal symptoms, and prevent relapse.
 This treatment is called medication-assisted treatment, or MAT.
 During MAT, you take a substitute drug (usually methadone or buprenorphine) in place of the opioid you were using.
 Most people take the medicine for months or years as a part of the treatment, along with therapy or counselling.

 Treatment also looks at other parts of your life.
 For example, how are your relationships with friends and family?
 What's going on at school and work?
 Do you have health problems?
 What is your living situation?
 Treatment helps you find and manage problems.
 It helps you take control of your life so you don't have to depend on drugs.

 A drug problem affects your whole family.
 Family counselling often is part of treatment.

 Naloxone is a medicine that reverses the effects of an overdose.
 If you take it or someone gives it to you soon enough after an overdose, it can save your life.
-Naloxone comes in a rescue kit you can carry with you.
-Ask your doctor or pharmacist about having a naloxone rescue kit on hand.
+Naloxone comes in a take-home naloxone kit you can carry with you.
+Ask your doctor or pharmacist about having a take-home naloxone kit on hand.
 You can get naloxone without a prescription at most drugstores or through a community Take Home Naloxone program.